 [LUM#13] Africa out of Corona

-But what's happening in Africa?
-To answer this question, a serological test adapted to the African context is currently being deployed in six countries.
-The aim is to gain a better understanding of the spread of the virus on a continent apparently less affected than the West by coronavirus-related mortality, and thus limit the deleterious effects of an ill-adapted response.
+But what is happening in Africa?
+To answer this question, a serological test adapted to the African context is being rolled out in six countries.
+The aim is to gain a better understanding of how the virus is spreading on a continent that appears to be less affected than the West by coronavirus-related mortality, and thus to limit the harmful effects of an ill-adapted response.

 Testing for coronaviruses in general

-There are many possible explanations for the lower mortality rate from Covid in Africa, not least demographics and the youthfulness of the population, which is inevitably less affected by severe forms of the disease.
-Other factors, notably environmental, may come into play but, as Eric Delaporte points out, "given the low diagnostic capacity in these countries, the first question is to know whether or not the virus is spreading, and to what extent it is spreading in the population, in order to assess the dynamics of the epidemic", explains the coordinator of the COVID Sud Task Force (ANRS, REACTing/Inserm, IRD).
+Many factors may explain this lower Covid mortality rate in Africa, foremost among which are demographics and the youthfulness of a population that is inevitably less affected by severe forms of the disease.
+Other factors, particularly environmental ones, may also play a role, but as Eric Delaporte points out, "due to the limited diagnostic capacity in these countries, the first question is whether or not the virus is spreading and how widespread it is among the population in order to assess the dynamics of the epidemic, " explains the coordinator of the COVID South Task Force (ANRS, REACTing/Inserm, IRD).

 Adapting the response to the actual epidemic

-Several surveys will be carried out in different countries, each involving a minimum sample of 1,500 people, and repeated every two months if possible, in order to assess the dynamics of the epidemic.
-This essential assessment is combined with a sociological analysis of the impact of the epidemic and containment on healthcare systems and societies in general.
-In Africa, even more than in the West, the side-effects of these protective measures can be more serious than the virus itself.
+Several surveys will be conducted in different countries, with a minimum sample size of 1,500 people for each survey, and repeated every two months if possible in order to assess the dynamics of the epidemic.
+This essential assessment will be combined with a sociological analysis of the impact of the epidemic and lockdown on healthcare systems and society in general.
+This is because in Africa, even more so than in the West, the side effects of these protective measures may prove to be more serious than the virus itself.

-TransVIHMI 's scientists are already encountering a number of obstacles when it comes to sending the reagents needed for serological testing to Africa.
-This is due to the pre-emption of batches by Western supplier countries, faced with managing their own emergencies.
-This is a new situation for Eric Delaporte: "The Covid epidemic is global, unlike those we usually see in Africa.
-We have to make sure that the emergency in Northern countries is not managed at the expense of Africa, which could then take second place to the rest of the world.
+These are obstacles that TransVIHMI scientists are already facing in sending the reagents needed for serological testing to Africa.
+The problem is that Western supplier countries, faced with managing their own emergencies, are preempting batches.
+This is a new situation for Eric Delaporte: "The Covid epidemic is global, unlike the epidemics we usually see in Africa.
+We must ensure that the emergency in the countries of the North is not managed to the detriment of Africa, which could then be left behind by the rest of the world."

-* UMR TransVIHMI (UM, IRD, INSERM U1175, Université Check Anta Diop (Dakar, Senegal), Université Yaoundé 1 (Cameroon))
+* TransVIHMI Joint Research Unit (UM, IRD, INSERM U1175, Cheikh Anta Diop University (Dakar, Senegal), Yaoundé 1 University (Cameroon))